tbfleming/cib-eosjs-fcbuffer/README.md

 Serialization library geared towards immutable data storage such as blockchains.

-Project status: Beta.
 FC Buffer is a recent refactor from serialization code used in Bitshares and Steem.
 Some of the serialization code was reduced and the definitions language added.
 The definition format may change.

 # Features